Looking for quick, easy recipes? With healthy, seasonal ingredients?

 Ingredients:

-- 1 tbs Dijon-style mustard, 15gr, .53oz
+- 1 tbs Dijon-style mustard, 15gr, .52oz

 Instructions:

-- Cook pasta according to package instructions.
+- Cook pasta according to package directions.

-- Slice ham into large strips.
+- Cut ham into bite-size pieces.

-- Sprinkle with cheese and serve, any remaining vinaigrette on the side.
+- Sprinkle with cheese and serve.

 ---------------------------------------------------------